ChadCalcote/chadcalcote-task-docker/README.md

 This is an Encryption task with encrypt and decrypt functionality.
 It has Docker containerization capabilities and is built using TypeScript.

+These are the variables used from the provided requirements:

+Ciphertext: `f78D2XXh8tnSc8a5/FE=:0LDv4U8TeV918C/NvPLOpA==`

+Encryption key: `risk3sixty`

 **Table of Contents**
   * [Requirements Met](#Requirements-Met)
   * [Extras](#Extras)